How tile uncoupling membranes work

 You’ve probably seen uncoupling membranes before.
 It’s not unusual to see these orange waffle-y products on some DIY television shows.
 You may have even wondered “Do those things really work?”

-In my quest to keep up on tile installation products I took one of Schuter’s training courses some years back.
+In my quest to keep up on tile installation products I took one of Schluter’s training courses some years back.
 I wanted to learn about Kerdi board and the Kerdi waterproofing membrane.

 However, to my surprise, the product I came away most interested in was Ditra uncoupling membranes.
 Here’s why:

-Please note: This post has several updates, as recently as 4/30/2017, noted below.
+Please note: This post has several updates, as recently as 3/2019.
 I try my best to keep the information up to date.

 A (very) condensed history of the world

 There are many ancient tile installations still around today and they were installed without the cement technology that we have.
 How did they do it?
 According to Schluter, the old Europeans would have a layer of sand that separated the substrate (the ground) from the tile.
 They (Schluter) claims that this sand layer acted to uncouple the tile from the ground.

 Even today, in older homes, you may be familiar with the mud beds with chicken wire that are underneath tile floors.
 This again is a sand layer separating the tile from the substrate.